Adrijun/Adrijun/README.md

-- 👋 Hi, I’m @Adrijun
+- 👋 Hi, I’m Jonas
-- 👀 I’m interested in
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Front-end development
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Adrijun/Adrijun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.